 Welcome, I am Alexander Mathis.
 My main research interests comprise the neural basis of olfactory and motor behaviors.
-More specifically, I am currently interested in odor-guided navigation, the olfactory cocktail party problem as well as motor control and adaptation.
-I have been awarded a Marie-Curie fellowship (Department news) .
+More specifically, I am interested in odor-guided navigation, pose estimation as well as motor control and adaptation.

 I work as a postdoctoral fellow in the group of